 In developing children’s comprehension skills we have adopted the Reading VIPERS approach (as devised by Rob Smith and the Literacy Shed team) to ensure children receive a wide variety of reading activities that cover the range of comprehension skills required in the National Curriculum.
 We also make sure they practice these skills using a range of texts, from picture books and poetry to class novels, short films, songs and non-fiction.

-Phonics – We follow the ‘Letters & Sounds’ approach to phonics from the Primary National Strategy.
-Their phonic skills are woven into a curriculum which promotes a love of reading and places an emphasis on learning to read early which then allows our children to read to learn.
+Phonics – We now follow the ‘Sounds Write’ phonics scheme.
+Sounds-Write is a quality first synthetic phonics programme.
+Its purpose is to provide school staff with a comprehensive system with which to teach reading, spelling and writing.
+Children's phonic skills are woven into a curriculum which promotes a love of reading and places an emphasis on learning to read early which then allows our children to read to learn.

-Reading Scheme - At our school we do not follow a single reading scheme but use a combination of banded books from published schemes such as Project X, Big Cat, Rigby, Connectors and Navigator Max.
-This is supplemented with class novels and scheme novels that entertain, challenge and stretch our readers as they progress through Key Stage 2.
+Reading Scheme - At our school we do not follow a single reading scheme, but the early stages of our scheme are based around Sounds Write's Initial and Extended Code.
+Therefore, we use their own synthetic phonics books that link explictily to the unit of the Initial and Extended Code the children are currently working upon.
+Beyond the extended code units we use a combination of banded books from published schemes such as Project X, Big Cat, Rigby, Connectors and Navigator Max and scheme novels that entertain, challenge and stretch our readers as they progress through Key Stage 2.

 At Welford we equip children with the tools to format and construct their writing so it is understood by others giving them a purpose to write.
 We have developed a Reading into Writing approach that ensures children have read and deconstructed a range of model texts, and undertaken modelled and shared writing with their teacher, before attempting to write texts with greater independence.

-During these learning sequences the teacher will explicitly model the writing process while emphasising the importance of oral rehearsal and developing specific grammar, punctuation and authorial skills (using the Welford –ibles).
+During these learning sequences the teacher will explicitly model the writing process, while emphasising the importance of oral rehearsal and developing specific grammar, punctuation and authorial skills (using the Welford –ibles).
 At the end of a reading into writing sequence children are then given the chance to present or perform their work.
-In order to enable us to provide the widest possible audience for these we use Pobble to share our children’s writing with a worldwide audience.

-Following the end of a unit (but not immediately) children then write a completely independent piece - of the same text type but with different subject matter – where they are expected to apply their learning.
+Following the end of a unit (but not immediately) children then write an independent piece - of the same text type but with different subject matter – where they are expected to apply their learning.